Stephanie Beatriz: Career

+Beatriz performed for three seasons at Oregon Shakespeare Festival, including roles such as Catherine in A View From a Bridge in 2008, Maggie in Cat on a Hot Tin Roof in 2010, and Isabella in Measure for Measure in 2011.

-Beatriz had minor roles in the police procedural television series The Closer and Southland, and a recurring role as Gloria's sister Sonia in the ABC comedy series Modern Family.
+Beatriz had minor roles in the police procedural television series The Closer and Southland, and a recurring role as Gloria's sister Sonia Ramirez in the ABC comedy series Modern Family.

 In 2013, she began portraying Detective Rosa Diaz in the Fox and NBC series Brooklyn Nine-Nine, an action comedy series based around the members of a Brooklyn police precinct.
-In 2019, she directed the season 6 episode "He Said, She Said."
+In 2019, she directed the season 6 episode "He Said, She Said".
 The show ran for eight seasons.

 Beatriz starred as Bonnie in the independent feature film The Light of the Moon, written and directed by Jessica M. Thompson.
 The film premiered at the 2017 South by Southwest Film Festival, where it won the Audience Award for Narrative Feature Competition.
 She received highly positive reviews for her performance, with The Hollywood Reporter stating that "Beatriz offers a powerful ... unflinching, authentic performance," while Variety noted that the film was "harrowingly effective" and Beatriz's performance was "expertly balanced and judged."
 From 2018 to 2019, she voiced the character Gina Cazador on BoJack Horseman.
+She was also the voice of General Sweet Mayhem in The Lego Movie 2: The Second Part.

 It was announced in 2019 she would be appearing in the 2021 film adaptation of Lin-Manuel Miranda's Tony Award-winning musical In the Heights.
 She also voiced Mirabel Madrigal, the main character in the Disney animated film Encanto, making it her second collaboration with Miranda of the year.

 In 2019, Beatriz and her Brooklyn Nine-Nine co-star Melissa Fumero were the masters of ceremonies at the National Hispanic Media Coalition Impact Awards.

 In 2021, Beatriz voiced the lead role in the Texas Rangers-centered crime procedural podcast Tejana.
+The same year it was announced she voiced Ruby Ortiz in Alpha Betas.
 She also serves as an executive producer for Tejana and, as of November 2021, was looking to develop a television series based on the characters.
-She also starred in the sci-fi thriller podcast Solar and hosted Wondery's Twin Flames podcast investigating a dating cult.
+She also starred in the sci-fi thriller podcast Solar and hosted Wondery's Twin Flames podcast investigating the dating cult Twin Flames Universe.
+Since 2024, Beatriz has voiced the character Vaggie in Hazbin Hotel.

 Personal life

-Beatriz has severe astigmatism and requires glasses to see.
-She does not wear them in many of her roles; as her eyes are sensitive to contact lenses, she therefore has difficulty hitting her marks while on camera.
+Beatriz has severe astigmatism and requires glasses to see clearly.
+She does not wear them in many of her roles, and her eyes are sensitive to contact lenses; she therefore has difficulty hitting her marks while on camera.

 She has described herself as suffering from disordered eating, which she developed during college.